Uterine fibroids

 Furthermore, the transvaginal ultrasound allows the presence and size of fibroids to be evaluated with great sensitivity.
 At times, other complementary studies can perform a more thorough examination of the uterine cavity or adjacent structures, but they are rarely required.

-If fibroids are affecting the woman’s quality of life or the possibility and/or prognosis of pregnancy, they can be removed by surgery, always with the intention to carry out, as far as possible, minimally invasive and outpatient procedures.
+Suppose fibroids are affecting the woman’s quality of life or the possibility and prognosis of pregnancy.
+In that case, they can be removed by surgery, always to carry out, as far as possible, minimally invasive and outpatient procedures.

-Hysteroscopy, which consists of inserting a small lens into the uterine cavity, allows the physician to see the inside of the uterus on a video screen in real time.
+Hysteroscopy, which consists of inserting a small lens into the uterine cavity, allows the physician to see the uterus’s inside on a real-time video screen.
 The physician can insert small forceps to remove submucosal fibroids.
-It is the first method of choice to treat lesions that affect the uterine cavity and in trained hands has an extremely low incidence of complications.
+It is the first method of choice to treat lesions that affect the uterine cavity and, in trained hands, has an extremely low incidence of complications.

-Laparoscopy is based on the entry of a lens into the abdominal cavity through a small incision of 1 cm or less in the navel and some instruments or forceps through minimal incisions (0.5 cm) in the lower abdomen.
-This technique is used for the removal of subserosal and intramural fibroids and has a minimal incidence of post-operative pain, with rapid recovery and minimal time of disability.
+Laparoscopy is based on entering a lens into the abdominal cavity through a small incision of 1 cm or less in the navel and some instruments or forceps through minimal incisions (0.5 cm) in the lower abdomen.
+This technique removes subserosal and intramural fibroids and has a minimal incidence of postoperative pain, with rapid recovery and minimal time of disability.

-It must be understood that most patients with myomatosis do not present symptoms and do not require any type of treatment.
-However, in women who have difficulty getting pregnant and have large submucous or intramural myomas, surgical treatment is simple, minimally invasive and achieves excellent results.
+It must be understood that most patients with myomatosis do not present symptoms and do not require any treatment.
+However, in women who have difficulty getting pregnant and have large submucous or intramural myomas, surgical treatment is simple, minimally invasive, and achieves excellent results.